What time do you open and what time do you close?

 Is there bus parking and how far do we have to walk to the entrance?

-The bus can drop you right beside barn in the bus drop off zone.
-The walk is less than 1 minute along a foot path.
+The bus can drop you beside the red barn in the bus drop off zone.
+The walk is less than 1 minute along a footpath.
 There is a large gravel area beyond the car park where the buses can park after everyone vacates the bus.
 They can collect you in the same place as the drop off.

 Do we get a tour guide or someone to show us around?